pelkmanslab/CodingStyleExample/README.md

 An example of Matlab code, that demonstrates some topics covered in the presentation 'Pelkmans Matlab Coding Style'.

-The example programs generates text for a letter, either addressed to a specific person (personal) or anonymously.
+## Example Program Requirements

-The text of each letter must
+The program generates text for a letter, either addressed to a specific person (personal) or anonymously.

-be word-wrapped to 80 characters.
+Text is word-wrapped to 80 characters.

 The current date (when the function is called) is included.